fscelliott/docsdonewell/_posts/2025-11-18-readme-upgrade-migration.md

 **Footnotes**

 1. My integration relied on an older version of the Readme API.
 I chose it at a time when Readme's own GitHub integration was much less powerful than it now is.
-Side note: I will move heaven and earth to achieve static site generation rather than submit to the inefficiencies inherent in authoring docs in a webapp.
-Even if it meant choosing a third-party open source tool that's now archived, it was still worth it!
+I will move heaven and earth to achieve static site generation rather than submit to the inefficiencies inherent in authoring docs in a webapp!
+Even if it meant choosing a third-party open source tool that's now archived, it was still worth it.

 2. You can't use bidirectional sync and the CLI together; they're separate tools requiring different static file directory structures.
 The structure required by the bidirectional sync appears more elegant and maintainable to me.